What’s unique about Fairtrade?

 What’s changing between Sainsbury's and the Fairtrade Foundation?

-Sainsbury’s invited Fairtrade Foundation to be a partner ahead of the launch of Sainsbury’s Foundation (a non-charitable organisation) which is testing a new model for its tea supply chain but after consultation with farming groups in Africa we decided not to join them.
+Sainsbury’s invited the Fairtrade Foundation to be a partner ahead of the launch of this pilot under the Fairly Traded brand, but after consultation with farming groups in Africa we decided not to join them.

 What’s the difference between Fairtrade and ‘Fairly Traded’?

-What Sainsbury’s are proposing with their “Fairly Traded” label, own accreditation and in-house sustainability programme is not Fairtrade.
-The “Fairly Traded” label and the Sainsbury’s Foundation’s new approach as yet represents an untested model.
+What Sainsbury’s are proposing with their ‘Fairly Traded’ label, own accreditation and in-house sustainability programme is not Fairtrade.
+The ‘Fairly Traded’ label and the Sainsbury’s Foundation’s new approach as yet represents an untested model.

+Sainsbury’s say they will continue to commit to minimum prices and the financial equivalent of the Fairtrade premium but while this is a helpful commitment, it is important to note that decision-making will not be under the control of producers, and producers will need to apply for funding.
 For many, being able to rely on Fairtrade Premium gives a trusted income which allows them to plan business and farm investments, social programmes and more.

 What impact does Fairtrade have?

-Fairtrade has 20 years’ experience and research shows that Fairtrade sales consistently deliver significant benefit for producers.
+Fairtrade has 25 years’ experience and research shows that Fairtrade sales consistently deliver significant benefit for producers.
 Our latest household surveys found that household poverty is significantly lower where Fairtrade crops are the main source of income (Fairtrade International, 2017).
-Independent research consistently finds that combined with sales, the Fairtrade Premium and the Fairtrade Standards are powerful tools to improving incomes and reducing poverty, alongside addressing human rights issues and building stronger businesses.
-With transparent and rigorous standards and consultation structures, farmers and workers have greater power to raise and address problems that occur in supply chains, and negotiate with their buyers.
+Independent research consistently finds that combined with market access, the Fairtrade Premium and the Fairtrade Standards are powerful tools to improving incomes and reducing poverty, alongside addressing human rights issues and building stronger businesses.
+With transparent and rigorous standards and consultation structures, farmers and workers have greater power to raise and address problems that occur in supply chains and negotiate with their buyers.
 This approach is good for business too; workers on Fairtrade-certified plantations have a greater sense of voice and ownership and are more motivated to support their company when problems arise, and stronger farm organisation makes for better business partners.